DelineaXPM/delinea-platform/Scripts/SecretServer/SalesForce/Instructions.md

 - Heartbeats Coming by end of 1st quarter) to verify that user credentials are still valid

+A heartbeat place holder has been provided so that the process is complete

 For a temporary simulated Heartbeat process Please contact Delinea Account Manager to possibly engage Professional Services